 - Gender is the gender of the sample. - Type is the Ion Reporter[TM] Software relationship type used for Example Sample Set. - The Group number is the Sample Set mechanism to mark the samples as related.
 (Related means that in the eventual Ion Reporter[TM] Software analysis, these samples are analyzed in one analysis with a defined relationship between the samples, such as Tumor and Normal.) - 1.
 In the Plan tab, click Samples. - 2.
+In the Sample Sets table, find a sample set that you want to view.
+For more information on locating your sample set, see "Find a Sample Set" on page 26 and "Sort Sample Sets" on page 27.

-Find a sample that you want to view Sample Sets table.
-In this example, a Trio Sample Set, named Example Sample Set, is shown:
+In this example, a Trio Sample Set, named Example Sample Set, is shown